 E-cigarettes, sometimes shortened to e-cigs or vapes are electronic cigarettes.
-E-cigs are battery-powered, portable smoking devices.
-They are made up of several different parts that all work together to produce vapour which users inhale.
-E-cigs come in all shapes and sizes, but they all have the same basic components that make them work, which you can find out more about below.
+Vapes are battery-powered, portable smoking devices.
+They are made up of several different parts that all work together to produce vapour which is inhaled.
+Vapes come in all shapes and sizes, but they all have the same basic components that make them work, which you can find out more about below.

-Have a look at the image below to see what the different parts of an e-cig are called.
+Have a look at the image below to see what the different parts of an e-cig/vapes are called.

 The cloud of vapour that is produced when people smoke an e-cig is not smoke.
 It is made from the e-liquid that you put inside the e-cig.